 The recipient must be a Member of the Association.
 A candidate must be living at the time of selection and willing to be present to receive the medal and certificate at the time and place designated by the Executive Committee, normally at the Annual Convention.
+The recipient is ineligible for consideration or receipt of the Michel T. Halbouty Outstanding Leadership Award.

 Guidelines for Consideration of Candidates